4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/20.4-Map-data-types/README.md

 ## 📝 Instructions:

-1. Update the `array.map()` function to make it create a new array that contains the data types of each item from the original array.
+1. Update the `array.map()` function to make it create a new array that contains the data types of each item from the given array.

 ## 💡 Hint: